frk2/CarND-MPC-Project/README.md

 AD<double> psides0 = CppAD::atan(coeffs[1] + 2 * coeffs[2] * x0 + 3 * coeffs[3] * CppAD::pow(x0,2));
 ```

+## How it performs
+The car drives smoothly around the track with a ref velocity of 50mph.
+I can't make it any faster due to my limitations above sadly.
+Would be great to know how I can fix it.

 ## Future Thoughts
 The MPC controller works though not as well as I would've hoped.
 There are some issues which I would like to address: